mcdope/wrpdistributor/README.md

     - `equal` - will distribute containers equally over all hosts.
 To use this all hosts should have the same value set in `MAX_CONTAINERS_RUNNING`, everything else is untested
         - if all hosts currently run the same number of containers, the next one will be chosen randomly
     - `fillhost` - will fill the first host, then use the next and so on (the default)
+- run `make up`, it will start the container and provide `wrp-distributor` on the public port `7777`
 - In case you're running this in a production setup: provide a reverse proxy to expose `wrp-distributor` via your default webserver.
 Make sure you don't leak sensitive data like SSH keys etc.

+This docker-compose based way of setting up will also take care of running the crons for you.

 #### The hard way ####